ModRealms-Network/The-Midnight/README.md

 ![The Midnight](/curseforge/front-page-poster.jpg?raw=true)
 # The Midnight
-*The Midnight* is being completely rewritten from the ground up for Minecraft 1.16.1!
+*The Midnight* is being completely rewritten from the ground up for better stability and performance!
 More info on the rewrite to come very soon.

 ## Where can you find us?
 If you want to discuss the mod, we have a [Discord server](https://discord.gg/Rdc86yA)!